-Line 7-Alternative Fuel Credit.
-Refer to Form AFCR.
-Line 8-Infrastructure User Fee Credit.
+Line 5 - Infrastructure User Fee Credit.
 Refer to Form IUFC.

-Line 9-Qualified Endowment Credit.
+Line 6 - Qualified Endowment Credit.
 Refer to Form QEC.

-Line 10-Historical Buildings Preservation Credit.
+Line 7 - Historical Buildings Preservation Credit.
 See 15-31-151, MCA.
 Include federal Form 3468 to qualify for this credit.
 A corporation may claim this credit for expenditures made for the preservation of certain historic buildings located in Montana.
 Qualifying historic buildings are those structures defined in Section 47(c) of the IRC.
 The allowable Montana credit is 25 percent of the federal rehabilitation credit provided for in Section 47(a)(2) of the IRC.
 Any unused credit can be carried forward for up to seven years succeeding the year in which the credit is generated.